Go Back

 1. Product or Process Improvement

 Your work must aim to improve the function, performance, reliability, or quality of a product or production process.
-This could involve designing a new assembly line, enhancing material usage, or reducing manufacturing cycle time.
-Typical qualifying activities include:
+This could include:

 New product development